 You don’t have to be six years old to enjoy a ride on the world’s longest escalator.
 Travelling about 800m in distance and 135m in elevation, the moving walkway transports locals from their homes in the upper residential areas of Hong Kong Island to the financial district which lines Victoria Harbour.
 CNN called it one of the world’s coolest commutes.
 Hop on or off on a whim or if one of the many bars, shops, or restaurants pique your interest.
 Special note though: unless you love the challenge, plan your visit accordingly.
 The walkway moves downward from 6am to 10am and then reverses for the rest of the day.

 Hong Kong is known for its cuisine.
-Goway offers foodie tours for those who want to sample as many of the cities yummy specialties as possible, but even if you don’t join one of these tours, you can still try loads of goodies on your own.
+Goway offers foodie tours for those who want to sample as many of the city’s yummy specialties as possible, but even if you don’t join one of these tours, you can still try loads of goodies on your own.
 Go to Kung Wo Soy Bean Factory along Pei Ho Street for the best soybean dessert the city has to offer.
 Don’t expect red linen tablecloths though; this place is the proverbial hole in the wall.
-Owned by the same family for generations, you’ll have to queue to get a foldout chair and a piece of tabletop to rest your pudding.
+Owned by the same family for generations, you’ll have to queue to get a foldout chair and a piece of the tabletop to rest your pudding.

-You’ll probably be thirsty during your visit and you may not be sure if you are in the mood for a coffee or a tea.
+You’ll probably be thirsty during your visit and you may not be sure if you are in the mood for coffee or tea.
 This is no problem.
 Hong Kong has an answer for everything.
 It is also famous for Yuanyang Tea.
 Served hot or cold, Yuanyang is a mix of coffee beans and tea leaves but don’t think you can try this at home.
 Local cafes have perfected the blend and anything but sampling an authentic brew would be considered careless.
 And hey, while you are at it, order Hong Kong’s famous pineapple bun or an egg tart to round things off.

 Not far around yet another corner, in the area of Sham Shui Po, visit Shek Kep Mei Estate.
 Get a glimpse into what life was like for many residents of Hong Kong back in the 1950s.
 Real estate has been and always will be a luxury in Hong Kong, but these housing projects brought the idea of cramped living spaces to a whole new level.
 Typically, two families of five or six crammed into a 28-square-metre room.
 One fateful Christmas night in 1953, an unattended kerosene lamp left over 53,000 people homeless in the city’s worst fire.
 Famous Hollywood director John Woo grew up in the shantytown of Shek Kep Mei.
 Today, the estate has been reconstructed as a museum where travellers can learn a little more about the city’s history.